-Iconic on the outside, custom/comfy on the inside, a modern suspension underneath it all, and a powerful fuel-injected V8 under the hood.
-You might have already fallen in love at first sight with this 1957 Chevrolet Bel Air restomod, but it only gets better the deeper you dig.
+A radiant iconic style on the outside, a full custom A/C setup on the inside, and a powerful fuel-injected V8 under the hood.
+You might have already fallen in love at first sight with this 1957 Chevrolet Bel Air Hardtop restomod, but it only gets better the deeper you dig.

-This is the iconic coupe upgraded to be a serious performance machine.
-It's the build that leaves you wanting for nothing.
+This is the iconic coupe upgraded to be a build that leaves you wanting for nothing.
 So the only way you'll be disappointed is if you miss this custom '57 Chevy.
 Call today!!!